 WHITECHAPEL - The Salvation Army

 Few men in any sphere could match the extraordinary vision and energy of William Booth (1829-1912).
-Born in Nottingham to a family that had fallen on hard times, he was already flirting with Chartism when he was converted at fifteen.
-His first employment was in a pawnbroker's shop which brought him face-to-face with the harsh realities of poverty.
+Born in Nottingham to a family that had fallen on hard times, he was already flirting with Chartism when he was converted at the age of fifteen.
+His first employment, in a pawnbroker's shop, brought him face-to-face with the harsh realities of poverty.
 Booth trained as a Methodist preacher, but eventually his zeal and powerful oratory demanded a wider sphere of opportunity.